kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/how/translate.md

 The following items should _not_ be translated or updated:

-* Commands.
+* **Commands**.
 For example, in "You should run \`briefcase create\`.", only "You should run" should be translated.
-* Namespaces; class, method, or attribute names.
+* **Namespaces**, such as class, method, or attribute names.
-* Link URLs.
+* **Link URLs**.
 Standard Markdown links should appear in Weblate as `[Link text]{1}`, where `1` is the position of the link in the string with reference to other possible links.
 If the full URL is included in the string, as `[Link text](https://example.com)`, the URL should be skipped for translation.
-* Reference links containing class, method or attribute names.
+* **Reference links containing class, method or attribute names**.
 These should be left as-is, including the backticks.
 Every part of the example link shown here would not be translated.

     ```markdown
     [`Class.attribute`][Class.attribute]
     ```

-* Reference link link-content.
+* **The link content of a Reference link**.
 For example, `link-content` would be skipped in the following: `[Link text][link-content]`.
-* Jinja directives.
+* **Jinja directives**.
 This is any content wrapped inside two pairs of matching curly braces, or a matching pair of single curly braces with percent signs inside each end.
 Note: Including an example of the syntax here causes the Macros plugin to attempt to render it; see the [Macros documentation](https://mkdocs-macros-plugin.readthedocs.io/en/latest/pages/) for examples.
-* Custom anchors.
+* **Custom anchors**.
 They are found after headers or above some content, and are formatted as `{ #anchor }`.
-* Admonition _syntax_.
-As shown here, the word "admonition" should not be translated.
+* **Admonition syntax**.
+In the following example, the word "admonition" should not be translated.
 This goes for all styles of admonitions, including notes, warnings, etc. See the next section for information on translating the rest of the content.

     ```markdown
-    /// admonition | Title
+    /// admonition | Page Title

     Content.

     ///
     ```

-* Backticks.
+* **Backticks**.
 They are meant to stay as backticks; they are used for formatting both inline code and code blocks.
-* The syntax for including external content.
+* **The syntax for including external content**.
 This is anything on the same line as `-8<-`, or on the lines between two `-8<-` on separate lines.

 The following items _should_ be translated:

-* Link text.
+* **Link text**.
 In link syntax, the text comes before the URL, and is enclosed in brackets, as in `[Link text](URL)`.
 Standard Markdown links should appear in Weblate as `[Link text]{1}`, where `1` is the position of the link in the string with reference to other possible links.
-* Reference link text.
+* **Reference link text**.
 For example, `Link text` would be translated in the following: `[Link text][link-content]`.
-* The admonition titles and content.
-As shown below, "Title" and "Content." should be translated.
-See above for information on the syntax.
+* **Admonition titles and content**.
+In the previous admonition example, "Page Title" and "Content." should be translated.

-    ```markdown
-    /// admonition | Title

-    Content.

-    ///
-    ```

 ### Weblate